US investor charged in Moscow released to house arrest

-MOSCOW — A Russian court has released from jail a U.S. investor who faces charges of embezzlement and has placed him under house arrest.
+MOSCOW — A Russian court on Thursday released from jail a U.S. investor who faces charges of embezzlement and placed him under house arrest.

-Michael Calvey had been behind bars since February on charges of embezzlement from a Russian bank in which his investment firm Baring Vostok has a controlling stake.
+Michael Calvey had been behind bars since mid-February on charges of embezzlement from the Russian bank Vostochny, in which his investment firm Baring Vostok has a controlling stake.

+Baring Vostok is one of the largest foreign investment firms in Russia and the arrest of Calvey shook investors’ confidence in Russia.

+One of Calvey’s co-defendants, former bank chairman Alexei Kordichev, also was granted release into house arrest.
+But in granting that move, the court said Kordichev had admitted guilt and testified against other figures, Russian news reports said.

 Baring Vostok has said the case results from a dispute between bank shareholders.
 Calvey denies wrongdoing.